e-genie/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

+This Tour of Heroes tutorial provides an introduction to the fundamentals of Angular.

+The Tour of Heroes application helps a staffing agency manage its stable of heroes.
+The application has many of the features that you'd expect to find in any data-driven application.

+The finished application:
+- Gets a list of heroes
+- Displays the heroes in a list
+- Edits a selected hero's details
+- Navigates between different views of heroic data

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.